alexander-grieco/eris-fraud-detector/README.md

 Unzip the file and rename the parent directory to confluent.

-Next you need to update the following configuration files using the matching configuration files listed in this repo under ./config/confluent:
+Next you need to use the files list in this repository under ./config/confluent and update the corresponding files on each Kafka node located in the following directories
 * confluent/etc/kafka/zookeeper.properties
 * confluent/etc/kafka/server.properties
 * confluent/etc/schema-registry/schema-registry.properties